Shared Sequencing

 Shared sequencing solves several fundamental problems in the multi-rollup ecosystem:

-Atomic Cross-Chain Transactions: Users can execute complex multi-step transactions across multiple rollups with atomicity guarantees—either all steps succeed or all steps revert.
-This eliminates the bridge failure scenarios where funds get stuck mid-transfer.
+Atomic Cross-Chain Transactions: Users can execute complex multi-step transactions across multiple rollups with atomicity guarantees, ensuring that either all steps succeed or all steps revert.
+This eliminates scenarios where funds get stuck mid-transfer.

 Synchronous Composability: DeFi protocols on different rollups can interact within a single transaction, enabling arbitrage, flash loans, and complex strategies that span multiple chains without asynchronous delays.